-The Judge will instruct the jury on each of the elements that must be proved in order to find somebody guilty of a domestic violence case.
+The Judge will instruct the jury on each element that must be proved to find somebody guilty of a domestic violence case.
 These jury instructions cover a lot of ground.
 In other words, they're covering all kinds of different situations – spousal abuse, domestic violence, boyfriend/girlfriend situations, boyfriend/boyfriend, girlfriend/girlfriend, people who are just living together, and married people.

 They're going to have to cover everything.
-When it comes to these things, I like to break these things down.
-The first element in order to prove somebody guilty of domestic violence is that the defendant must willfully or unlawfully inflict a physical injury on another person – whether that’s their spouse, former spouse, current spouse, someone they're cohabitating with or even a child.
+I like to break these things down when it comes to these things.
+The first element to prove somebody guilty of domestic violence is that the defendant must willfully or unlawfully inflict a physical injury on another person – whether their spouse, former spouse, current spouse, someone they're cohabitating with, or even a child.

 Physical Injuries in Domestic Violence Cases

-So, if they cannot prove this traumatic injury then they're not going to be able to prove element no. 3.
+So, if they cannot prove this traumatic injury, then they're not going to be able to prove element no. 3.
 Also, if the defendant is claiming self-defense or defense of another, then that can be a complete defense to the crime of spousal abuse or domestic violence.

 Use of Reasonable Force

 Of course, the key is using reasonable force.
 If you're not using reasonable force – if someone's pushing you and you punch them in the face as hard as you can – that's probably going too far.
-If someone's trying to hit you and you grab a weapon – a knife or some other weapon and you beat the person multiple times – you’ve gone too far.
+You've gone too far if someone's trying to hit you and you grab a weapon – a knife or some other weapon and beat the person multiple times.
+So, the bottom line is this.
+These domestic violence cases are very politically charged, and they're being accused all over LA County, and the prosecutors will not let them go.

 People think they're going to let them go because the other person says they don't want to prosecute it now – no, the prosecutors don't care.
-So, you have to look at the jury instructions to see if the person can actually prove the case.
+So, you have to look at the jury's instructions to see if the person can prove the case.
 Different elements have to be established in these cases, and there are bench notes and different jury instructions that can be given.
 I've been doing this for 25 years.
 I've had a lot of success.

 So, that's why if there's a case where my client has a good defense, I'm going to go to the jury instructions and this particular jury instruction is a Cal Prim jury instructions – that's what the judicial council has instructed all the judges to use throughout San Fernando Valley.

-It's Section 840, and it's entitled Inflicting Injury on Spouse, Cohabitant, a Fellow Parent Resulting in Traumatic Condition, the California Penal Code Section is 273.5(a) and if they can't prove that, then they're going to have to dismiss the case.
+It's Section 840, and it's entitled Inflicting Injury on Spouse, Cohabitant, a Fellow Parent Resulting in Traumatic Condition, Penal Code 273.5 PC, and if they can't prove that, then they're going to have to dismiss the case.
 If they don't prove it in front of a jury, then the jury will find the defendant not guilty of any crime.

-Retain a Domestic Violence Defense Lawyer
+Retain a Criminal Defense Lawyer

 We're going to fight the case.
 We're going to put on witnesses.
-We're going to put on evidence.
+We're going to put it on evidence.
 We're going to attack the prosecution's evidence because you have a presumption of innocence.
 That's one of the jury instructions they're going to get too.
 You're presumed innocent before the case starts, and if they can't show a difference in domestic violence or spousal abuse situation, you should be found not guilty.